 - Follow this road until you see signs for Mork Fa Waterfall on your left

-- Continue down the winding forest road until you reach the carpark for Mork Fa Waterfall
+- Continue down the winding forest road until you reach the parking lot for Mork Fa Waterfall

 Tip: The regular motorbike rental price in Chiang Mai is 150-200 baht per day.
 I'd suggest going with at least a 100CC bike like a Honda Click since a large part of this journey is via the freeway.